Experience the charming warmth of the Mediterranean kitchen style

 Lively colours, earthy surfaces and warm feelings, if there is one kitchen style that signifies summer (all year long) it is the Mediterranean kitchen style.
-So, why not take the style plunge this summer?
-We promise the charm will last all year long (and longer!).
-Before you dive headfirst, here are some of the core Mediterranean kitchen design style icons – if you like them, you’re well on your way!
+So, why not take the style plunge by the time summer comes around?
+Before you dive headfirst into planning your dream Med kitchen, here are some of the typical Mediterranean kitchen design ideas and traits that you should know about.
+If you like them, you’re well on your way.

 Fluid architecture is another core design feature of the Mediterranean kitchen.
 What exactly does “fluid architecture” mean?
-Imagine the sharp and angular edges luscious and relaxed look luscious and relaxed look of our modern kitchens…and smudging them with an eraser.
+Imagine the sharp and angular edges of our modern kitchens…and smudging them with an eraser.
 The end-result is a luscious and relaxed look.
-Kitchen hoods made of plaster or copper should drape or slope down over the hob.
+Kitchen appliances like hoods made of plaster or copper should drape or slope down over the hob.
 Worktops should have rounded edges.
 Even tiles should feel as though their sharp edges have softened and their precise corners have been buffed over time to a now rounded point.

 Textured materials make the grade in the Mediterranean kitchen style.
 Somehow layering marble worktops with stucco walls, leather furniture with exposed wooden beams, and wrought iron chandeliers with plaster hoods, creates tactile warmth in the Mediterranean kitchen style.
 But, in a completely natural way.
 The kitchen should not feel designed, but rather like an organic extension of your home.